 - An itinerary you share with a friend or family member: Before heading out onto the trails, take a moment to let someone know which trail you plan to take and when you expect to be back.
 In the event of an emergency, this simple precaution will be invaluable to search and rescuers.

 First aid kit

 A first aid kit is a must in the outdoors.
-You can either purchase a ready-made kit or prepare your own by gathering the necessary items in a small watertight bag (if need be, consult the Red Cross list).
+You can either purchase a ready-made kit or prepare your own by gathering the necessary items in a small watertight bag.
 That way, whether you need to treat a minor heel blister or a more serious injury, you’ll be prepared for any eventuality.

 Lastly, survival blankets are readily available in outdoor stores.
 Even if you are unlikely to need one, it can be very handy in an emergency situation.
 And since a survival blanket is ultralight and packs up very small, you’ll barely even notice it in your backpack.

 Once you’ve gathered together all your gear, take a moment to organize your backpack so it’s easy to find everything when you’re out on your hike.
 It’s amazing how messy a pack can get!
 While there’s no magic formula (and there are various schools of thought when it comes to backpack organization), one thing is sure: pack the stuff you use less frequently in the bottom of your pack.
 As for the gear you’ll use the most, pack it near the top of the pack or in easy-to-reach compartments.